LazyTuba/completion-tracker/README.md

     tagSpecs = ['a', 'b', 'c'];

-For 'hold' trackType, the completion-tracker will emit a 'complete' event when at least one post has been registered for every tag.
+For 'hold' trackType, the 'reqd' option is implicitly 1 so the completion-tracker will emit a 'complete' event when at least one post has been registered for every tag.

-#### Specification for tracking completion of labeled set(s) of tasks.
+#### Tracking completion of labeled set(s) of tasks.

 The 'count' trackType is useful for a tag that's 'complete' when its associated task has been performed some number of times (greater than 1).

-As shown previously, when tracking with a 'count' trackType, we must include 'opts' object with 'reqd' property.
+As shown previously, when tracking with a 'count' trackType, we must include an 'opts' object with an integer 'reqd' property.

     tagSpecs = {
             a : { trackType : 'count', opts : {reqd : 3 } },